elinevich/k8s_gataway/readme.md

 $ kubectl -n projectcontour port-forward service/envoy 8888:80
 ```

-In another terminal, make a request to the application via the forwarded port (note, local.projectcontour.io is a public DNS record resolving to 127.0.0.1 to make use of the forwarded port):
+In another terminal make a request to the application via the forwarded port (note, local.projectcontour.io is a public DNS record resolving to 127.0.0.1 to make use of the forwarded port):

 ```
 $ curl -i http://local.projectcontour.io:8888
 ```

-You should receive a 200 response code along with the HTML body of the main kuard page.
+You will receive a 200 response code along with the HTML body of the main kuard page.

 You can also open http://local.projectcontour.io:8888/ in a browser.

 ## Deploying the demo with GKE Gateway API
-0. Go to the gke directory:
+1. Go to the gke directory:
 ```
 cd gke
 ```

-1. Create Gateway API CRDs:
+2. Create Gateway API CRDs:

 ```
 kubectl apply -k "github.com/kubernetes-sigs/gateway-api/config/crd?ref=v0.5.0"